 - Waitaki District Council (WDC) has invested significantly in Economic Development (ED), including Tourism Promotion, for a number of years.
 Whilst there has been a lot of activity within this area from ED staff within the Council and from the Council's CCO, Tourism Waitaki, Council believes that the activity could be delivering better value for ratepayers and more measurable benefits for our community.
 Council also believes there is opportunity to engage with stakeholders more effectively with a view to improving collaboration and partnership working and enhancing delivery. - Post an Expressions of Interest process, Polis Consulting Group was appointed in December 2021 to work with the Council, Te Rūnanga o Moeraki and stakeholders.
 Their brief was to optimise economic development and tourism outcomes for the district by developing a clear and focused Economic Development Strategy (including the tourism sector) that is evidence based and has the engagement and support of stakeholders; and to review how WDC, its CCO and partners are set up to deliver that strategy. - In parallel to this work, Regional Tourism Organisations (RTOs) are being funded by government to develop Destination Management (DM) Plans.
-Stafford Consulting has been appointed by Tourism Waitaki to deliver this work by July 2022.
-The DM Plans aim to reshape New Zealand's tourism to ensure it benefits our communities, culture and environment.
-Destination Management requires an holistic and integrated approach moving beyond marketing & promotion to include the visitor experience and resource management.
+Stafford Consulting was appointed by Tourism Waitaki and delivered the final plan in August 2022.
+DM Plans aim to reshape New Zealand's tourism to ensure visitors give back more than they take, are socially aware and care about their environmental footprint.
+Destination Management encourages an holistic, integrated and more regenerative approach moving beyond marketing & promotion to include the visitor experience, resource and infrastructure management.
+Once adopted by Elected Members agreed priorities from the Waitaki DM Plan will be integrated into the Visitor programme.